smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 		ii.
 Wrong shapefile in set
 	* WKT support
 	* Database connection; clean, check OK and ST_Union() for PK
-	* Area support. add to shapefile checks
+	* Area support.
+Add to shapefile checks
 	* Move shpConvert.html to Node express server; make so does not need network
 	* Add topoJSON support